apache/hbase-operator-tools/hbase-hbck2/README.md

    namespace 'n2':
      $ HBCK2 addFsRegionsMissingInMeta default:tbl_1 n1:tbl_2 n2
    Returns HBCK2  an 'assigns' command with all re-inserted regions.
+   SEE ALSO: reportMissingRegionsInMeta
+   SEE ALSO: fixMeta
    If -i or --inputFiles is specified, pass one or more input file names.
    Each file contains <NAMESPACE|NAMESPACE:TABLENAME>, one per line.
    For example:
+     $ HBCK2 addFsRegionsMissingInMeta -i fileName1 fileName2
+   If -o or --outputFile is specified, the output file(s) can be passed as
+    input to assigns command via -i or -inputFiles option.
+   If -n or --numLines is specified, and say it is  set to 100, this will create files with prefix as value passed by -o or --outputFile option.
+   Each file will have 100 region names (max.), one per line.
    For example:
-     $ HBCK2 addFsRegionsMissingInMeta -i fileName1 fileName2
+     $ HBCK2 addFsRegionsMissingInMeta -o outputFilePrefix -n 100
+     -i fileName1 fileName2
-   SEE ALSO: reportMissingRegionsInMeta
-   SEE ALSO: fixMeta
+   But if -n is not specified, but -o is specified, it will dump all region names in a single file, one per line.
+   NOTE: -n option is applicable only if -o option is specified.

  assigns [OPTIONS] <ENCODED_REGIONNAME/INPUTFILES_FOR_REGIONNAMES>...
    Options: